 The creation of BluePrints is credited to Beth Gwyn, a retired English teacher.

 BluePrints was not always in the hands of Gwyn.
 Current high school teacher E.B.
-Smith took the reins after Gwyn retired.
+Smith took the reins after Gwyn stepped back.

 ‘I inherited BluePrints in 2002,” Smith said.